gs-niteesh/gs-niteesh.github.io/finalreport/index.md

-As per the proposal, the goal of the first phase was to port, test the pinmux driver with libBSD and to implement a few OFW functions which were majorily used.
+As per the proposal, the goal of the first phase was to port, test the pinmux driver with libBSD and to implement a few OFW functions which were majorly used.
 But after a few discussions with other community members, porting the OFW API to RTEMS instead of just implementing a few functions seemed like a good idea.
 This resulted in me porting the OFW API to RTEMS.
 Once this was done I ported the pinmux driver to RTEMS.

-And while porting the pinmux driver, I compared it other ported drivers, there were lot of similarities so we also decided to implement a few structures and functions which will help to reduce the amount of work done in porting a driver.
+And while porting the pinmux driver, I compared it to other ported drivers, there were lot of similarities so we also decided to implement a few structures and functions which will help to reduce the amount of work done in porting a driver.
 I have also written a blog post about it [here](http://localhost:4000/week/week2/).

 During this time RTEMS was planning to move to a WAF based build system.
 So as per suggestions of my mentor I rebased all these patches to the new build system